 The spectacular Farne Islands and the crags upon which the castles of Bamburgh, Lindisfarne and Dunstanburgh are built were created around 250 million years ago by volcanic intrusions forming the Whin Sill.

 Northumberland has one of the longest stretches of semi-continuous dune coast to be found in Britain.
 These dunes formed between 3,000 and 400 years ago are still evolving, being eroded and re-deposited by coastal erosion and the westerly and north easterly winds, producing varied habitats for wildlife.

 Without the species diversity found in the warmth further south, we still see amongst the larger dragonflies Common Hawker, and occasional Southern Hawker, Golden-ringed and Four-spotted Chaser.
 Smaller species found are Common and Black Darter.

 Damselflies include the Banded Demoiselle, Large Red, Emerald, Azure, Blue-tailed and Common Blue damselflies.

-Grayling may be encountered along the coast and Wall Brown are increasingly frequent, and Dark Green Fritillary are common, especially on Holy Island.
+Grayling may be encountered along the coast, Wall Brown are increasingly frequent and Dark Green Fritillary are common, especially on Holy Island.
 Two other local specialities are the Small Blue (likely along the coast) and Northern Brown Argus (on the St Abb’s reserve) together with the Chimney Sweeper.